Chart Color Schemes

 Health performance in Stirling is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Stirling faces significant health challenges, as indicated by health data.
-Both younger and older age groups have high prevalence rates for common health conditions.
+Both younger and older age cohorts exhibit a notable prevalence of common health conditions.

-Approximately 54% of Stirling's total population (~1,149 people) has private health cover, compared to 60.9% in the Australian Capital Territory.
-The most prevalent medical conditions are arthritis (affecting 10.7% of residents) and mental health issues (impacting 9.6%).
-Conversely, 59.4% of residents report having no medical ailments, compared to 66.3% across the Australian Capital Territory.
-Stirling has a higher proportion of seniors aged 65 and over at 27.1% (579 people), compared to 20.6% in the Australian Capital Territory.
-Health outcomes among seniors largely align with those of the general population.
+Approximately 54% (~1,149 people) have private health cover, compared to 60.9% in Australian Capital Territory.
+The most prevalent medical conditions are arthritis (affecting 10.7% of residents) and mental health issues (9.6%).
+Conversely, 59.4% report having no medical ailments, which is lower than the 66.3% across Australian Capital Territory.
+Stirling has a higher proportion of seniors aged 65 and over at 27.1% (579 people), compared to 20.6% in Australian Capital Territory.
+Health outcomes among seniors present similar challenges to those seen in the general population.

 Frequently Asked Questions - Health